Update: This research study is complete. Samples are no longer required.

 Stress has been shown to be a risk factor.
 Recent kenneling or long car rides for example may cause many dogs to bloat.
 This research will focus on DNA sequencing genes known to be involved in the stress response.

-DNA samples from a wide range of Samoyeds are needed for this bloat research.
-We are requesting samples from dogs who have bloated, their immediate relatives and normal samples from dogs who have not bloated and normal samples from dogs who have relatives that have bloated.
-Because the inheritance of this disorder appears to be complex, we will need as many samples as possible in order to show a statistical correlation of a mutation with the disease.
+DNA samples from a wide range of Samoyeds were used for this bloat research.
+Samples were requested from dogs who have bloated, their immediate relatives and normal samples from dogs who have not bloated and normal samples from dogs who have relatives that have bloated.
+Because the inheritance of this disorder appears to be complex, as many samples as possible were requested in order to show a statistical correlation of a mutation with the disease.

-Participants will be asked to enter their Samoyeds data in the SCARF DNA banking database, so that as much information as possible can be collected on each animal.
-They will also be required to collect DNA cheek swab samples, and sign a transfer of ownership document for the DNA submitted.
-Contact Pam Barbe for how to access and enter information into the database.
+Participants were asked to enter their Samoyeds data in the SCARF DNA banking database, so that as much information as possible was collected on each animal.
+They were also required to collect DNA cheek swab samples, and sign a transfer of ownership document for the DNA submitted.

 Year end report on Bloat study